thielepaul/photoprism-mobile/README.md

-# PhotoPrism Flutter App for iOS and Android (community maintained)
+# Flutter App for PhotoPrism (iOS and Android)

+**PLEASE NOTE:**

+- The Flutter App for PhotoPrism® **is not official** and should be installed by developers and advanced users only
+- This repository is community-maintained, do not contact the core team if you need assistance
+- The latest version of the Flutter App is not compatible with current version of PhotoPrism (see below for details)

+## Screenshot

 ![alt text](assets/iphone_photo.png "iPhone App Photos View")

-## :warning: App is Currently Incompatible with Backend :warning:
+## Currently Incompatible with PhotoPrism :warning:

 This app is currently incompatible with the latest version of the PhotoPrism backend (to get the latest compatible version, use the [legacy links below](#installation)).
 The status of the pull request with the necessary backend api changes can be seen [here](https://github.com/photoprism/photoprism/pull/995).